Sunday, 18 February 2018

 'Cultural Marxism' is a conspiratorial agenda alleged to determine Western culture.
 This hence appears to represent an 'adapted' form of Marxism.
 It is a common bête noire in entrenched alt-right groupings.

 It can hence seem akin to a mere over-dramatic accusation using 'Marxism' as a pantomime villain, therefore a form of merely continuing prejudice around the Cold War and Marxism.
 However, speaking of a 'cultural Marxist establishment' is not altogether misled.
 As 'Marxism' has taken on a form more in keeping with 'establishment' liberalism, it has also tended to avoid 'dry' economic issues in favour of 'cultural' and social justice issues favoured by liberalism.
 It would be valid to remark that this is not 'Marxism' in a strict sense, and is more akin to a variant of liberalism.
+After all, don't several Marxist political parties fall in line and support liberal parties like the Demorats in elections?
 However, this also raises the question of how and why Marxist categories are quickly repurposed to serve the agenda of the powerful liberal elite.